Semantic model sync with Power BI¶

 - DAX functions and Import query mode are not supported.

-of the semantic model are automatically enforced for all report viewers, ensuring consistent data security and compliance.
-The behavior of these may vary based on the user of the Power BI desktop.
+Data masking, restrictions, and permissions established by the publisher are automatically enforced for all report viewers, ensuring consistent data security and compliance.
+The behavior of these data policies, such as masking, may vary based on the user of Power BI Desktop.